bdwilson/hubitat/Garage/README.md

 The goal of this device is to control my Garage openers - which are MyQ compatible with something that gives me local control and does not rely on the MyQ Cloud.
 I was previously using MyQ Lite for Hubitat (which at one point I was helping to keep working with they changed things), but I'd had enough.
+This project is also documented on the [Hubitat Community](https://community.hubitat.com/t/yet-another-garage-door-controller-w-hubduino/43544) so you might find support there.

 Requirements